redefine-cs/redefine-cs.github.io/calendar.md

 ---
 layout: page
-title: Calendar
+title: Curriculum
-nav_order: 2
+nav_order: 3
 description: Listing of course modules and topics.
 ---

-# Calendar
+# Curriculum

 {% for module in site.modules %}
 {{ module }}